jguidi1/College-Fantasy-React/README.md

-# College-Fantasy
+# College-Fantasy-React
 College Fantasy football with top 25 teams in the nation.
+Using React.